Programs

 Patient openings

-The WDA Foundation’s Donated Dental Services (DDS) program is currently not accepting patient applications.
+The WDA Foundation’s Donated Dental Services (DDS) program is currently accepting patient applications.
+Download application!

 Become a DDS volunteer!